-- "Communicate with other DCM administrators" on page 56 - "Change DCM settings after upgrade" on page 57 - "Change a database's ID" on page 58 - "Change the DCM delimiter" on page 61 - "Edit a DCM database definition" on page 62 - "Delete a DCM database definition" on page 63 - "Edit transfer set parameters" on page 64 - "Delete a transfer set" on page 65 - "Add an object to a transfer set" on page 66 - "Remove an object from a transfer set" on page 67 - "Duplicate a DCM database" on page 68 - "Transfer all of a database's DCM members" on page 72 - "Create and maintain "mirrored" databases" on page 73 - "Maintain DCM directories" on page 74
+- "Communicating with other DCM administrators" on page 60 - "Changing DCM settings after an upgrade" on page 61 - "Changing a database ID" on page 62 - "Changing the DCM delimiter" on page 65 - "Editing a DCM database definition" on page 66 - "Deleting a DCM database definition" on page 67 - "Changing transfer set parameters" on page 68 - "Deleting a transfer set" on page 69 - "Adding an object to a transfer set" on page 70 - "Removing an object from a transfer set" on page 71 - "Duplicating a DCM database" on page 72 - "Transferring all DCM members of a database" on page 76 - "Creating and maintaining "mirrored" databases" on page 77 - "Maintaining DCM directories" on page 78

-Communicate with other DCM administrators
+Communicating with other DCM administrators

 DCM administrators must inform each other of any issues that affect shared data.
-For example, if a prep project's update properties change, the project's build manager must notify all build managers in the DCM cluster.
+For example, if the update properties of a prep project change, the build manager must notify all build managers in the DCM cluster.
 Following are some of the changes that may need to be conveyed to all build managers in the DCM cluster who use this prep project or a similar local prep project:

-- Addition of a new type in one of the databases (if type definitions are excluded from transfer packages) - Changes to release or platform values - Addition of a folder to a project's update properties (if not using process rules or process rules are excluded from transfer packages) - Changes to a project's baseline (if not using process rules or process rules are excluded from transfer packages) - Change of a process rule or folder template (if templates are excluded from transfer packages) - Changes to a folder's query criteria if folder templates are not used
+- Addition of a new type in one of the databases (if type definitions are excluded from transfer packages) - Changes to release or platform values - Addition of a folder to the update properties of a project (if not using process rules or process rules are excluded from transfer packages) - Changes to a project baseline (if not using process rules or process rules are excluded from transfer packages) - Change of a process rule or folder template (if templates are excluded from transfer packages) - Changes to folder query criteria if folder templates are not used

-Change DCM settings after upgrade
+Changing DCM settings after an upgrade

 Once you upgrade a database to a more current release, you must change the CCM_HOME field in the definitions in all databases that send data to the upgraded database.
-You must also review the settings of DCM database definitions in the upgraded database and ensure they are compatible with the Telelogic Synergy release used with those databases.
+You must also review the settings of DCM database definitions in the upgraded database and ensure they are compatible with the Rational Synergy release used with those databases.

-For complete instructions, refer to the appropriate Telelogic Synergy Upgrade Instructions located on the Telelogic Synergy Support Web site (https:// support.telelogic.com/synergy).
+For complete instructions, refer to the appropriate Rational Synergy Upgrade Instructions located on the Rational Synergy Information Center Web site (http://publib.boulder.ibm.com/infocenter/rsdp/v1r0m0/index.jsp/.
 These Upgrade Instructions contain information specific to DCM functionality in the section "Upgrading a DCM Cluster."
-Further information may also be found in "Transfers to/from Telelogic Synergy releases prior to 7.0" on page 151.
+Further information may also be found in "Supported transfers from Rational Synergy Distributed releases prior to 7.1" on page 157.

-Change a database's ID
+Changing a database ID

-A database's ID can be changed after the database has been initialized to use DCM.
+A database ID can be changed after the database has been initialized to use DCM.
 This change can optionally be applied to objects that were created in the old database ID to convert them to the new database ID.